-The challenges cited included existing and increased traffic issues and congestion, concerns regarding the potential for taller building heights and the need for better/additional connection north to south Glendale across the QEW.
+The challenges cited included existing and increased traffic issues and congestion, concerns regarding the potential for taller building heights and the need to better/additional connection north to south Glendale across the OEW.

 The survey responses revealed what the public considers important in Glendale.
-Providing more affordable and mixed-use housing ranked as the highest priority by those that provided input.
+Providing more affordable and mixed-use housing ranked as the highest priority by those that provided input via the online survey.
 Access to amenities like shops, schools and community uses was a close second.